mangosfour/server_old_0.17/README.md

 Build status
 ------------
-Each update to the *MaNGOS Three* sources is run through build tests using the Travis CI build service.
-The current build status can be viewed on the *MaNGOS Zero* [build status page][114], and for your convenience the build status also is shown at the top of this README when viewing the repository on [github][111].
+Each update to the *MaNGOS Four* sources is run through build tests using the Travis CI build service.
+The current build status can be viewed on the *MaNGOS Four* [build status page][114], and for your convenience the build status also is shown at the top of this README when viewing the repository on [github][111].
 If it's green, a successful build has been performed under Linux.